DylanLawless/DylanLawless.github.io/_topic/genomic_analysis/6_network_analysis.md

 chance of getting this result if the null hypothesis was true would be 5%.
 That does not mean that there is 5% chance that it is true.
-The following examples are reiterated summary of the topic found in the Handbook of biological statistics [@mcdonald2009handbook].
+The following examples are reiterated summary of the topic found in the Handbook of biological statistics {% cite mcdonald2009handbook}.

 For multiple tests of “families” then we need to adjust the P-value since we are more likely to get false positives by chance.
 In a